Private/Public apps

 Otherwise, all scenarios that are using the app will throw the error message about JavaScript syntax and will be stopped immediately.

-This will affect all scenarios even if they run app modules that do not contain the faulty custom IML functions.
+This affects all scenarios even if they run app modules that do not contain the faulty custom IML functions.

 If you find out that there has been a new API version implemented, or there have been major changes in the current API made, you should create a new app.